eluzix/claritus-website/content/lp2/net-worth-tracker.md

 url: /lp2/keep-track-of-your-net-worth
 type: lp
 content_class: landing-page
-# sitemapExclude: true
+sitemapExclude: true

 # ----- Content -----

-title: Keep Track of Your Net worth,
+title: Keep Track of Your Networth,
 metaTitle: Track, analyze, and be in complete control of all of your assets and investments - all in one place!
 description: Claritus gives you a complete overview of your money and investments, offering accurate insight and assessments